cbcoutinho/learn_dg/docs/learn_dg.md

 This is the first paragraph of the document

-@note This is a note
+@note This is a note.
+I should ellaborte on it